alexholcombe/mixRSVP/dev/developingNotes.md

 * Add for the nReplicates parameter roxygen a link to the notes on how many fits are needed for stability

-* add a link somewhere to compareMATLABtoR.html
+* add a link somewhere, somehow to BackwardsLtrs (Google Drive) E2/compareMATLABtoR.html

 # Stats